konstructio/kubefirst/docs/kubefirst/github/gitops.md

   vaultSecretPath: development/metaphor
 ```

-Any helm value that should deviate from the default chart can be set here so your environment overrides are always concise and clear.
+Any Helm value that should deviate from the default chart can be set here so your environment overrides are always concise and clear.